Karl Jaspers Forum, Target Article 16, 16 March 1999

 anything to deductive schemes; in reality, nothing can be

-defined in any complete way, since the complete definition
+defined in any exhaustive manner, since such complete definition

 would be equivalent to the very existence of the thing defined,